ThePurox/Cherry-ULP-Chicago-Stenographer-Keycaps/readme.md

 This is a fork of [pseudoku's Chicago Stenographer](https://github.com/pseudoku/PseudoMakeMeKeyCapProfiles) keycaps for the Cherry ULP Switches.
 The regular files are known to produce printing errors!
 The files in the downshift0.5mm folders should prevent these issues but are currently untested.
+However a test spurce has been printed and came out without problems.
 Big thanks to [microfortnight](https://github.com/microfortnight/) for help with the generation of the STLs.